This post may contain affiliate links. Please read our disclosure policy.

 For veggies, you can keep it simple with steamed green beans or go all out with southern-style green beans.

 Round it out with a green salad and rolls, and of course, don’t forget dessert!
-A classic or Biscoff cheesecake or a slice of easy coconut cream pie works nicely.
+A classic cheesecake, Biscoff cheesecake, or a slice of easy coconut cream pie works nicely.
 For all you chocolate lovers, try triple chocolate mousse cake or my family’s favorite southern red velvet cake.

 How to Store Prime Rib